Fanny Hill Meets Dr. Erotico: Plot

 After Fanny Hill has spent a year in a London brothel, she decides it is time to return to the castle of Lady Chatterly, who is her former employer.
 Upon arriving, she discovers the castle has been rented out to a lecherous old doctor, who has been working on bringing to life the man he has created in his laboratory.
 She is quickly hired back as a servant to the doctor, and devotes her time once again to what she does best; having sexual relations.

 One day, she accidentally triggers the electrical switch which brings the Frankenstein monster to life.
 After coming to life, the first person the monster sees is Fanny, and he falls in love with her.
-The doctor is angry at Fanny, because his scientific experiment was not completed, but he reluctantly keeps her on as his servant, because the monster has now started following her around everywhere.
-Due to the monsters obsession with her, Fanny must keep the monster in her bedroom.
+The doctor is angry at Fanny, because his scientific experiment was not yet complete, but he reluctantly keeps her on as his servant, because the monster has now started following her around everywhere.
+Due to the monster's obsession with her, Fanny must keep the monster in her bedroom.

 When another young maid employed at the castle comes into Fanny's bedroom one day, she starts making lesbian advances towards Fanny, which the monster incorrectly interprets as Fanny being in danger of being harmed, and rushes to her rescue.
 Startled by the monster, the maid starts screaming, and the monster kills her.
 The monster now starts to panic and he begins running amok through the countryside.

 The townspeople are alarmed at the sight of the monster running loose, and they eventually corner him in a barn, which they immediately set on fire, destroying the doctor's work.
 The doctor is disappointed with Fanny, and sends her away to return to the road once more.

 Background and production

 Mahon spent $30,000 to make the film.
 He kept his production costs to a minimum by using his production employees for more than one job.
-He said that he sometimes works as a cameraman on his own films.
-He also stated "we shoot fast", and he does not "waste film"; he claims that a regular producer will shoot ten times as much film as he will use, while his ratio is no more than one and a half to one.
+He said that he sometimes worked as a cameraman on his own films.
+He also stated "we shoot fast", and he did not "waste film"; he claims that a regular producer will shoot ten times as much film as he will use, while his ratio was no more than one and a half to one.

 Mahon said he hoped to gross $1,000,000 a year on the Fanny Hill series.
-His plan is to show the movies in as many as 600 theaters in the United States.
+His plan was to show the movies in as many as 600 theaters in the United States.
 When asked about the sexual nature of the series, Mahon replied that he "wasn't embarrassed about it, if I thought I was doing something wrong I wouldn't talk about it, people have a right to express themselves as openly as they wish as long as they don't push their expression on others."